ishpatel21/hibernate-crud/README.md

 ### What is this repository for? ###

-* Integrated Postgres Database (Hibernate ORM(5.4.22) supported) with a Spring Boot Application and perform different CRUD operations (Create, Read, Update, and Delete operations) with provided entities
+* Integrated Postgres Database (Hibernate ORM(5.4.22) supported) with a Spring Boot Application and perform different CRUD operations (Create, Read, Update, and Delete operations) with entities.
+You can add more entities under hibernate-crud/src/main/java/com/example/hibernatecrud/entities/.
+No need to change controllers/services.

 ### How do I start in local? ###